-Today Dr. Goodman is a Managing Partner of venBio Partners LLC.
-He is Chair of the Board of Solstice Biologics, ALX Oncology, and Second Genome.
+Today, Dr. Goodman is a Managing Partner of venBio Partners LLC.
+He is Chair of the Board of ALX Oncology, Tollnine, and Second Genome.
 He is a member of the Board of Checkmate and NFlection.
 He chaired Labrys Biologics until its acquisition by Teva.
-Amongst his many public policy roles, Dr. Goodman is Chair of the California Council on Science and Technology (advising the Governor and State Legislature), a member of the University of California Innovation Council, a member of the board of the Pacific Institute, and former Chair of the National Research Council’s (NAS) Board on Life Sciences.
+Amongst his many public policy roles, Dr. Goodman is a member of the University of California Innovation Council, a member of the board of the Pacific Institute, and former Chair of both the California Council on Science and Technology (advising the California governor and state legislature) and the National Research Council’s (NAS) Board on Life Sciences (advising the federal government).